 In some cases, we recognise that you may be planning further publications based on the dataset(s) which may be submitted to other journals.
 We have therefore contacted the major journals and publishers to check that they would not view this as prior publication, and all respondents except for Cell Press and Annals of Oncology have confirmed that they would not see publication of these datasets as prior publication - for a full list of respondents, please see our list of journal data policies.

-For all other data, please let us know the filetypes you have and the approximate total size of your datasets and then we will arrange with you the best way to transfer the data to us where we will review it and then deposit it on your behalf in a stable data repository.
-Please do not directly submit your data to an unstructured repository (e.g. FigShare); we have arrangements with several repositories that means if appropriate, we will submit your data to them on your behalf and this then enables us to link your datafiles up with the article properly and allow readers to have the benefit of previewing your data within your article (for an example, see the data files in http://f1000research.com/articles/1-3/v1).
+For all other data, please let us know the file types you have and the approximate total size of your datasets and then we will arrange with you the best way to transfer the data to us.
+We will then review it and then deposit it on your behalf in a stable data repository.
+Please do not directly submit your data to an unstructured repository (e.g. FigShare); we have arrangements with several repositories that means if appropriate, we will submit your data to them on your behalf.
+This then enables us to link your data files with the article properly and allow readers to have the benefit of previewing your data within your article (for an example, see the data files in http://f1000research.com/articles/1-3/v1).